What does Curtis School mean to our former students?

 Follow us @curtisschoolalumni!
 You will get a timely peek into what's happening on campus throughout the year.
 Don't be surprised if you see someone you know from your school days.
 We especially love to post photos of alumni seen on campus.

-If you need any help using the tools in these pages, have any questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to Chuck Sawyer, Director of Development and Alumni Relations, at firstname.lastname@example.org.
+If you need any help using the tools in these pages, have any questions about alumni events, want to get involved with the Alumni Council, or simply wish to renew your connection with Curtis, please don't hesitate to reach out to Alexis Shuster, Alumni Relations, at firstname.lastname@example.org.

-Jill Carmel, President Allison Jacoby, Vice President Lloyd Bunnak, Secretary
+Darren Cohen '88, President Allison Demoff Jacoby '83, Vice President Lloyd Bunnak '85, Secretary